Battling biographies head to Toronto to win awards season hearts

-LOS ANGELES As a first-time film director, television comedian Jon Stewart pleads ignorance about the workings of the movie industry.
+LOS ANGELES, Sept 2 As a first-time film director, television comedian Jon Stewart pleads ignorance about the workings of the movie industry.

 But as he heads to the Toronto International Film Festival this week, he shares many of the feelings of more seasoned directors: excitement, nausea and the hope that he has done justice to the man whose story he depicts in film.